apache/flink/docs/dev/table/sql.md

 Data Types
 ----------

 The SQL runtime is built on top of Flink's DataSet and DataStream APIs.
-Internally, it also uses Flink's `TypeInformation` to distinguish between types.
-The SQL support does not include all Flink types so far.
-All supported simple types are listed in `org.apache.flink.table.api.Types`.
+Internally, it also uses Flink's `TypeInformation` to define data types.
+Fully supported types are listed in `org.apache.flink.table.api.Types`.
 The following table summarizes the relation between SQL Types, Table API types, and the resulting Java class.

 | Table API              | SQL                         | Java type              |
 | :--------------------- | :-------------------------- | :--------------------- |